-DFL antivirus protection screens the information found in web (HTTP protocol) and email content (SMTP, POP3, and IMAP protocols) as it passes through the DFL.
-The content can be contained in normal network traffic that is allowed to pass between DFL interfaces as well as in IPSec VPN traffic.
+DFL-1000 antivirus protection screens the information found in web (HTTP protocol) and email content (SMTP, POP3, and IMAP protocols) as it passes through the DFL-1000.
+The content can be contained in normal network traffic that is allowed to pass between DFL-1000 interfaces as well as in IPSec VPN traffic.
+Antivirus protection can scan HTTP and email files and attachments in MIME (Multipurpose Internet Mail Extensions) and Uuencode format.